ZwenDo/Restrikt/README.md

 ## Future Plans

 - Add plugin support for maven projects ;
-- Create a Restrikt IntelliJ plugin to prevent restricted symbols misuse ;
+- Create a Restrikt IDEA plugin to prevent restricted symbols misuse ;
 - Add support for generating annotations on all `public` (to be able to differentiate `internal` and `public`) symbols of a project to simplify Kotlin project obfuscation with [ProGuard](https://www.guardsquare.com/proguard).

 ## Changelog

+### 4.0.0 - 2023-03-31

+**Breaking Changes** :

+- Annotations now accepts a `retention` parameter to specify the annotation retention.

+**Features** :

+- Performance improvements by using a more efficient way to process symbols.
+Plugin is now lighter (from 900 to less than 300 lines for the plugin's backend).

+**Bugfixes** :

+- Plugin now properly works with inline functions.

 ### 3.0.1 - 2023-01-11